japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-OneSideHashJoiner.md

 numUpdatedStateRows: Long
 ----

-NOTE: `numUpdatedStateRows` is used exclusively when `StreamingSymmetricHashJoinExec` physical operator is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#processPartitions process partitions of the left and right sides of a stream-stream join>> (and <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#processPartitions, completes>>).
+NOTE: `numUpdatedStateRows` is used exclusively when `StreamingSymmetricHashJoinExec` physical operator is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#processPartitions process partitions of the left and right sides of a stream-stream join>> (and <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#processPartitions, completes>>).

 === [[stateWatermarkPredicate]] Optional Join State Watermark Predicate -- `stateWatermarkPredicate` Internal Property